This point may seem illogical to some growers. Harmful radiation, such as UV light, can positively affect your plants.

-It draws around 30 watts, so it has an efficiency rate of around 1.3 μmol/J.
+It draws around 30 watts, so it has an efficiency rate of about 1.3 μmol/J.

 The minimum recommended hanging height for this light is 24 inches.

-TotalGrow UVA is waterproof and has a daisy chain feature that allows you to connect up to 24 to 48 units together (depending on the voltage).
+TotalGrow UVA is waterproof and has a daisy chain feature.
+It allows you to connect up to 24 to 48 units (depending on the voltage).

-The light has a 30,000 lifespan and comes with a 3 years warranty.
+The light has a 30,000 lifespan and comes with a three-year warranty.

-The price of this light is comparable to that of 1 HLG 30 UVA Supplement.
+The price of this light is comparable to that of one HLG 30 UVA Supplement.

 UV lights can help you improve your growth and yield.

-However, you need to know how to use them properly, or else you could damage your plants.
+But you need to know how to use them properly, or you could damage your plants.

-Always follow the recommendations by the manufacturer and do your own research before using UV grow lights.
+Always follow the recommendations by the manufacturer.
+Most importantly, do your own research before using UV grow lights.